rateldajer/markcrowley/_pages/teaching.md

 - **Spring 2021:** [ECE 657A - Data and Knowledge Modeling and Analysis](https://compthinking.github.io/DKMA/)
 - Winter 2020: [ECE 657A - Data and Knowledge Modeling and Analysis](https://compthinking.github.io/DKMA/)

+## Other Courses

+See my [department website for an archival list](https://uwaterloo.ca/scholar/mcrowley/classes) of courses I have taught.